The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Reductive reductions and the Sharpe geometry

-\begin{lemma} Suppose that $G$ is a complex linear algebraic group and $H \subset G$ is reductive complex algebraic subgroup and that $G$ acts faithfully on $X=G/H$.
-If a complex manifold $M$ admits a holomorphic $\pr{G,X}$-geometry $E \to M$, then $E \to M$ admits a holomorphic connection, and $M$ admits a holomorphic affine connection. \end{lemma} \begin{proof} All $H$-modules are completely reducible so $\LieG$ splits as an $H$-module.
-Therefore every holomorphic reductive geometry bears a holomorphic connection: the $\omega_0$ connection of the Sharpe mutation.
-Since $X'=G'/H=\LieG/\LieH$ is connected, the induced first order structure is an embedding $E \to FM$, and thereby induces a holomorphic affine connection on $M$. \end{proof}
+\begin{lemma} Suppose that \((X,G)\) is a complex homogeneous space and \(H' \subset G\) is a reductive subgroup fixing a point of \(X\).
+If a complex manifold \(M\) admits a holomorphic \pr{X,G}-geometry \(E \to M\) and a holomorphic \(H'\)-reduction \(E' \subset E\) then \(E \to M\) admits a holomorphic connection and \(M\) admits a holomorphic affine connection. \end{lemma} \begin{proof} The holomorphic connection \(\omega_0\) on \(E'\) induces a holomorphic connection on \(E=\prodquot{E'}{H}{H'}\) and the induced first order structure \(E' \to FM\) induces a holomorphic affine connection on \(M\). \end{proof}